AndrewWalker251/basketball_detection_YOLOv3/README.md

 ![alt text][image2]

 This second image shows that whilst the picture is nearly identical to the first the basketball is not currently detected.
 This type of implementation takes each frame as independant.
-For an application where always keeping track of this ball would be really important a method could applied that takes into account what was in the previous frames.
+For an application where always keeping track of this ball would be really important a method could be applied that takes into account what was in the previous frames.
 The challenge with this is that it will become computationally more challenging.

 ![alt text][image3]